 What a jerk I was, playing the “youth” game.
 We don’t resist getting glasses as we age because lots of young people wear glasses.
 However, we’ll shun a cane as we teeter off-balance, chancing a fall and a broken bone.
 It’s only after the bone is broken, we’re in pain, and we spend months in a nursing home getting daily physical therapy that we admit to “I should have…”

 Where did this all come from, this pathological race toward eternal youth?
 Is it Madison Avenue, Hollywood, what?

 It hasn’t always been that way.
 So many prior and current cultures of the world embrace aging.
 The elders are the wise of the tribe and are to be respected and emulated.
 Why can’t we go back to that?
 The answer is: we can, each in our small way.

 Some years ago, I let my dyed-blond hair color grow out.
 It wasn’t an easy decision, and I was nervous about it–about looking old.
-I had been dying my hair since my 20s, and I didn’t even know what color it would grow out to be.
+I had been dying my hair since my twenties, and I didn’t even know what color it was naturally.
 It grew in a snow white.

 Skeptical friends started admiring it.
 Friends and strangers would comment on it in a positive manner.
-A well-known actress I worked with in a senior production commented that I was the only one there without dyed hair, including her.
+A well-known actress in her sixties with whom I worked in a production for the baby boomer and senior market remarked that I was the only one there without dyed hair, including her.

 I was becoming a pace setter to other friends.
 Some started letting their dyed hair grow out.
 We have all survived the experience, and no one has ostracized us.
 We still have a good quality of life and lots of fun.